And I love this soup. In fact, it will make a reappearance in December for a gorgeous red Christmas soup, minus the drips and fake bloody hand.

 Beets will always turn any dish the brightest red; including countertops, hands and dishtowels.
 They added the perfect compliment to this simple lentil soup.
 A bit of extra spiciness was needed for me, but my son loved it just as it was.

-1 teaspoon butter and 1 teaspoon olive oil
+1 teaspoon vegan butter and 1 teaspoon olive oil

 1 cup chopped onion